jumpingjoy/watchnationpro/index.md

 The apps installed on the smartphone help in providing and receiving the required data to the smarphhone.
 The user can enjoy music and can watch videos using wireless handsets too.

+Ensure that the smartwatch phone compatibility is seamless.

 ### Standalone Smartwatches (Working independently without Smartphones)
 Standalone Smartwatches are exclusively designed to work independently without connecting to a smartphone.
 They have exclusive in-built sensors that can work with high accuracy.
 These are smartwatch devices designed with dedicated and accurate sensors mostly used in medical or healthcare, sports, and security forces.